haneWIN DNS Server

 Name resolution for hosts or complete domains can be blocked by the server with entries in a block list. (e.g. to suppress ads or tracking)

-A native DNS Server service is implemented for Windows 200x/XP/VISTA/7.
+A native DNS Server service is implemented for Windows 200x/XP/VISTA/7/8/10.
 A Control Panel Applet provides interactive access to the service.
-For Windows 9x/ME the DNS Server is implemented as an application that can run as service with nobody logged in.
+The DNS Server is also provided as an application.

 The software is implemented as 32- and 64 Bit versions.